microsoft/MASS/README.md

 * [Conversational Response Generation](#conversational-response-generation)

-**!!!In order to satisfy more users and developers in sequence to sequence tasks, we also implement MASS on fairseq, which will foucs more on the pre-training and fine-tuning in large scale supervised tasks, including neural machine translation, text summarization, grammatical error correction, etc. We release the codes in [MASS-fairseq](MASS-fairseq) folder.**
+**!!!In order to satisfy more users and developers in sequence to sequence tasks, we also implement MASS on fairseq, which will focus more on the pre-training and fine-tuning in large scale supervised tasks, including neural machine translation, text summarization, grammatical error correction, etc. We release the codes in [MASS-fairseq](MASS-fairseq) folder.**

 ## Dependencies